 Wondering how Japanese call their parents?
 Check out a list of words that kids use for their father and mother in everyday lives.
 Read further to know more.

-How do Japanese call their parents?
+what do japanese kids call their parents?

-Mother
+Okāsan For Mother

 It’s for referring to mama in Japanese word, used by common people.
 Okasaan is the Japanese hiragana word.
 Okasaan is how I address my mother as it’s extremely respectful to use that for mother in Japanese.